AiyappaND/Large-Scale-Parallel-Matrix-Multiplication/README.md

-# CS6240-Twitter-Follower-Analysis Spark
+# Dense Matrix Multiplication with Spark

 Spring 2022

 About
 -----------

-[//]: # (TODO:)
+This project implements scalable matrix multiplication for two different types of partitioning.

+One approach used vertical partitioning for the left matrix and horizontal for the right, and the second approach uses the opposite (horizontal - vertical)

+The script to generate input data is present in the `scripts/` folder, modify the matrix dimensions as required.

-Code author
+Code authors
 -----------
-Alina Sarwar
+- Alina Sarwar
-Mbongeni (N'Dabe) Mahluza
+- Mbongeni (N'Dabe) Mahluza
-Aiyappa Devaiah
+- Aiyappa Devaiah
-Zoe Corning
+- Zoe Corning

 Installation
 ------------